bvraghav/elevator-pitch-d016y/README.md

 ## Code Organisation ##

-All structure definitions are enlisted in [`elevator.hpp`](./src/bvr/elevator.hpp)
+All structure and function definitions are enlisted in [`elevator.hpp`](./src/bvr/elevator.hpp)

 [`main.cpp`](./src/bvr/main.cpp) encodes delegating a